influxdata/telegraf/plugins/inputs/sqlserver/README.md

   #  "Server=192.168.1.10;Port=1433;User Id=<user>;Password=<pw>;app name=telegraf;log=1;",
   # ]

+  ## This enables a specific set of queries depending on the database type.
+If specified, it replaces azuredb = true/false and query_version = 2
+  ## In the config file, the sql server plugin section should be repeated multiple times each with a set of servers for a specific database_type
+  ## possible values for database_type are  "AzureSQLDB" or  "SQLServer" or "AzureSQLManagedInstance"
+  database_type = "AzureSQLDB"

   ## Optional parameter, setting this to 2 will use a new version
   ## of the collection queries that break compatibility with the original
   ## dashboards.